 1. Keeping Customers is Cheaper Than Making New Ones

-If you’re in the business word you probably heard this phrase a lot.
+If you’re in the business world, you probably often heard this phrase.
 This is because it is simply true.
 Maintaining a relationship with existing clients is easier and much cheaper.

-Because most of a product’s sales expenses are concerned with introducing a customer to your product.
-Your existing customers already know about your product, they just need a reason to keep coming back for it.
+Because most of a product’s sales expenses concern introducing a customer to your product.
+Your existing customers already know about your product.
+They just need a reason to keep coming back for it.

-In the catering industry, for example, a survey showed that 74% of people would rather choose where to dine based on the quality of service, rather than the quality of food.
+In the catering industry, for example, a survey showed that 74% of people would choose where to dine based on the quality of service rather than the quality of food.

 2. Increasing Your Brand Loyalty

 There is no doubt that when we’re browsing for a new product, we start our search with the brands we already know.
 This happens consciously and subconsciously because it’s safer to bet on a provider we know.